vespa-engine/sample-apps/operations/multinode/README.md

 This is a guide into some aspects of how a multi-node Vespa cluster works.
 This example uses three nodes, all configured equally.
-Note that this is not the setup one normally will use, Config servers are most often run on separate nodes, this guide will help understand why, and alternatives.
+Note that this is not the setup one normally will use, config servers are most often run on separate nodes, this guide will help understand why, and alternatives.

 The guide goes through the use of [Apache ZooKeeper](https://zookeeper.apache.org/) by the Vespa clustercontrollers.
 Summary:

-* Clustercontrollers manage content node states
+* Clustercontrollers manage content node states.
-* Clustercontrollers use ZooKeeper to coordinate and save the _cluster state_
+* Clustercontrollers use ZooKeeper to coordinate and save the _cluster state_.
-* By default, the ZooKeeper cluster runs on config servers
+* By default, the ZooKeeper cluster runs on config servers.
-* As the ZooKeeper quorum requires minimum two nodes up, content node state changes will not be distributed in case of only one config server up
+* As the ZooKeeper quorum requires minimum two nodes up, content node state changes will not be distributed in case of only one config server up.
 * When content nodes do not get cluster state updates, replicas are [not activated](https://docs.vespa.ai/en/proton.html#sub-databases) for queries, causing partial query results.